dgra-cam/dgra-website/content/blog/2025-06-03-community-focus-meeting/index.md

 ## Summer events

 - Holiday lunch (for children)
-    - There will be only one holiday lunch after all, on **31th July**.
+    - There will be only one holiday lunch after all, on **Wednesday 30th July**, from 12 pm.
     - It will be followed by a play session on the Plaza, supported by Barratt: the Community team got permission from owners (Evolution Court) to close the road around the Plaza.